-Diagnosis: Hookworms can be diagnosed by your veterinarian after collecting a stool sample and running a lab test called a fecal flotation (as with roundworms).
+Diagnosis can be made after collecting a stool sample and running a lab test called a fecal flotation (as with roundworms).
 The hookworm eggs will typically be seen microscopically if adult hookworms are present in the small intestine.

 Treatment of hookworms is similar to that of roundworms.
 Multiple oral doses of a deworming medication must be given since the dewormer can only kill worms in the intestinal tract.
-The dewormer routinely given during puppy vaccines also treats for hookworms.
+The dewormer that is typically given during puppy vaccines also treats for hookworms.
 Not all over-the-counter dewormers are effective, so ask your veterinarian about the right medication.
 Note: several types of heartworm prevention also protect against hookworms.

-Zoonosis information: Humans can contract hookworms through contact with contaminated soil.
+Zoonosis: Humans can get hookworms through contact with contaminated soil.
 Hookworm larvae can penetrate the skin, potentially leading to a relatively minor but rather uncomfortable condition called Cutaneous Larva Migrans.
 Avoid walking barefoot in areas where pets may have once defecated (including beaches).
 Always wear gloves when handling any soil, especially that which may have come in contact with dog feces.
 Children should not play or sit in areas where pets may have once defecated.

 03 of 04